Jeff Jarrett: United States Wrestling Association (1996)

-After leaving the WWF in January 1996, Jarrett returned to the United States Wrestling Association in Memphis.
+After leaving the WWF in February 1996, Jarrett returned to the United States Wrestling Association in Memphis.
 He won the USWA Unified World Heavyweight Championship for the third time defeating Jerry Lawler on April 20.
 He dropped the title back to Lawler in August and left the USWA before the promotion folded in November 1997.

 World Championship Wrestling (1996–1997)

 In October 1996, Jarrett was hired by World Championship Wrestling (WCW), signing a one-year contract.
 Upon debuting in WCW, Jarrett became a "free agent" in the rivalry between The Four Horsemen and the New World Order (nWo).
-After defeating Chris Benoit at Starrcade, and Steve McMichael, both by cheating when the referee was distracted, Jarrett was reluctantly inducted into the Four Horsemen.
+After defeating Chris Benoit at Starrcade, and Steve McMichael at SuperBrawl VII, both by cheating when the referee was distracted, Jarrett was reluctantly inducted into the Four Horsemen.
 On June 9, 1997, Jarrett defeated Dean Malenko to win the WCW United States Heavyweight Championship.

 In mid-1997, Jarrett was kicked out of the Four Horsemen and began feuding with Horsemen member Steve McMichael.
 Despite aligning himself with McMichael's then-wife, Debra McMichael, Jarrett lost the United States Heavyweight Championship to McMichael on August 21.
 In October, Jarrett's contract expired and he opted to return to the WWF, despite the dominance of WCW in the ongoing "Monday Night War".